 It forms the hub of the community and is hugely busy during prayer time especially on a Friday.
 During our visit I was offered a seat next to some friendly locals.
 Between my limited Turkish and their limited English (and a lot of miming) we had a great old conversation.

 We also met a fabulous local guide here called Omar who despite fasting on Ramadan, was happy to show us around his city.
 If you want a guided tour of the city with some real local insights, I can highly recommend him.
-Contact Omar through his website here.
+Contact Omer through his website here.

 Discover Beyrem Pasa Mosque